HeiningaVE/HeiningaVE.github.io/CV.md

 KU Leuven - University of Leuven, Belgium

 ## Other academic activities
-* Main founder the Open Science Community Groningen.
+* Chair and co-founder of the Open Science Community Groningen.
 * Organizer of interdiscplinary events within the Behavioral and Social Sciences faculty Groningen.
-* Organizer of "Weekend van de Wetenschap" Groningen, "Weekend van de Wetenschap" is a popular, large-scale national event that is intended to introduce people to science and attract a large audience.
+* Co-organizer of "Weekend van de Wetenschap" Groningen, "Weekend van de Wetenschap" is a popular, large-scale national event that is intended to introduce people to science and attract a large audience.

 ## Peer-review activities for academic journals
 ### Note: I signed the [DORA declaration](https://sfdora.org/)